-Please note: Flying unmanned aircraft (drones) on or around our infrastructure and people is a specialist and potentially high-risk activity and we have a framework of approved suppliers and specially trained in-house pilots who are the only people authorised to fly drones for Network Rail.
+Please note: Flying unmanned aircraft (drones) on or around our infrastructure and people is a specialist and potentially high-risk activity.
+We have a framework of approved suppliers and specially trained in-house pilots, who are the only people authorised to fly drones for Network Rail.

-All our authorised pilots and suppliers have gone through a robust safety and compliance process and are the ONLY certified drone operators permitted to provide services from or within 50m of our infrastructure.
+All our authorised pilots and suppliers have gone through a robust safety and compliance process.
+They are the ONLY certified drone operators permitted to provide services from or within 50m of our infrastructure.

 What the team does

 Operating our high-tech thermal and visual imaging equipment, this forward-thinking, high-flying team surveys the railway by air.
 This is effective – our equipment identifies the smallest of faults, and our aircraft cover wide areas fast – and a safe option, reducing the need to send people trackside to inspect railway equipment.

 The team also works with internal customers across our routes to develop new aerial inspection techniques, using the latest technology to meet specific briefs.

 It’s a critical part of keeping the railway running smoothly and safely, as you’ll see on this page.
 In just one example, in 2014, the air ops team picked up a fault on the East Coast Mainline that could have brought down the wires on all four rails, which would have caused massive disruption.

 Here are some of the services we offer